george-hawkins/pololu-romi-jetbot/romi-notes.md

 Record MJPEG
 ------------

+To: gstreamer-devel@lists.freedesktop.org
+Date: Jul 25, 2019, 3:33 PM
-Question: extract a frame from an MJPEG file by specifying the wall-clock time at which it was captured?
+Subject: Extract a frame from an MJPEG file by specifying the wall-clock time at which it was captured?

 I capture video from a camera to a file in MJPEG format like so: